deeppavlov/chatsky/examples/frequently_asked_question_bot/telegram/README.md

 ## Description

-Example FAQ bot built on `dff`.
-Uses telegram as an interface.
+Example FAQ bot built using `dff`.
+Uses Telegram as an interface.

 This bot listens for user questions and finds similar questions in its database by using the `clips/mfaq` model.